-As I let go of my poor self-worth, my income steadily increased.
+As I improve my self-worth my income steadily increases.
 I’ve heard the same thing from I don’t know how many others, writers, artists and even people with regular jobs included.
 There seems to be some direct connection between feeling good about ourselves in a genuine way and income.

 On the other hand, I also can’t count the number of writers I’ve heard complain that they’re broke and immediately tell me all the reasons they can’t approach better paying markets or ask clients for a higher hourly rate.
 Lack of self-worth fairly drips from them!

 It doesn’t matter, really, why your self-esteem is low, if it is.
 You’re the only one who can change it.
 Sure working with a professional can help; so can a simple technique like this one.
 What are you willing to do?